Green Stem Syndrome

 Background

-Soybeans in Johnston County, variety AG69XFO, were being scouted, and it was observed that 100% of the field is affected by green stem syndrome.
-No foliar pathogens were found, and the stem tissue looked healthy with no vascular discoloration.
-The GSS in this case is likely caused by environmental stresses. nutrient imbalances or genetic traits of the varieties planted.
+Soybeans in Johnston County, variety AG69XFO, were being scouted, and it was observed that 100% of the field was affected by green stem syndrome.
+A sample was submitted to the PDIC for diagnosis.

 Conclusion

-The issue was indentified as Green Stem Syndrome.
+In this case, no foliar pathogens were found, and the stem tissue looked healthy with no vascular discoloration.
+The GSS in this case is likely caused by environmental stresses like nutrient imbalances or genetic traits of the varieties planted.
 Green stem is a term for a soybean plant with non-normal senescence resulting in the stem remaining green (and sometimes retaining leaves) when generally other parts of the plant have senesced (most leaves have dropped, pods and seed are mature).

 Looking for more?